Capital One Data Breach and Incident Response

 To say that plans are boring is stating the obvious.
 Ask yourself, can someone read, understand and carry out the plan during a major-crisis?

-How much of the plan focuses on actual response rather than preparation?
+How much of the plan focusses on actual response rather than preparation?

 Most plans focus on preparation.
-Nothing wrong with that.
-Think about and also focus equally on creating response actions in a plan.
+There's nothing wrong with that.
+But it's also important to think about and focus equally on creating response actions in a plan.

 Have all the techies and management read it and ratified it?

 Ensure that all stakeholders - techies, their managers and non-technical stakeholders have all read and understood the plan.